TOP / MENU

 click to hear 2

-The verb stems in the examples above are 'regular' - removing the -EN ending gives you the verb stem - because they end in two different consonants or because they have a diphthong as their main vowel.
-Diphthongs are always 'long' and only vowels before a single consonant have the spelling rules changes.
+The verb stems in the examples above are 'regular' - removing the ‑EN ending gives you the verb stem - because they end in two different consonants or because they have a diphthong shortly before the ‑EN ending.
+Diphthongs are not 'long' or 'short' and vowels followed by a single or a double consonant before the ‑EN ending have the spelling rules changes.

 Complications